 Our directors, executive officers and employees are required to comply with the Dream Finders Homes, Inc. Insider Trading Policy (our "Insider Trading Policy") and may not use any strategies or products (such as derivative securities or short-selling techniques) to hedge against the potential decrease of any of our securities or enter into any form of hedging or monetization transaction involving any of our securities.
 Securities are defined in our Insider Trading Policy to include shares of our Class A common stock, Class B common stock, preferred stock, stock options, stock appreciation rights, restricted stock, restricted stock units, performance-based stock units, debt securities and any other type of securities or equity interests that the Company may issue, as well as derivative securities that are not issued by the Company, such as exchange-traded put or call options or swaps relating to the Company's securities.
-Under our Insider Trading Policy, our directors, officers and employees can pledge shares of our common stock in a margin account if the director, officer or employee obtains pre-clearance from the designated compliance officer.
+Under our Insider Trading Policy, our directors, officers and employees can pledge shares of our common stock as collateral for a loan or hold shares of our common stock in a margin account if the director, officer or employee obtains pre-clearance from the designated compliance officer.